Friday, August 8th, 2014 to Sunday, August 17th, 2014

 While it would be hard to single out any strand as being of particularly high quality, visual arts and classical music are always very strong.
 But with theatre, dance, literature, crafts and almost every type of music imaginable also on the menu there is plenty to please everyone.
 There is a strong children’s programme, though events on this tend to book out very early.

-The festival organisers have introduced an innovative method of helping visitors to select the events most likely to interest them, by choosing from highlighted events for first time attendees, those who like their events a little on the alternative side, those who want to be inspired and those who like to be surprised.
-It’s an interesting way of looking at things and works.
+The festival organisers have continued and expanded the innovative method of helping visitors to select the events most likely to interest them, by choosing from highlighted events for first time attendees, those who like their events a little on the alternative side, those who want to be inspired and those who like to be surprised and other classifications.
+It’s an interesting way of looking at things and works very well.

 Details and Location Map